Guillemsc/ImplementationSelector/README.md

 &nbsp;

 ### - SelectImplementationDefaultType
-You can use the interface SelectImplementationDefaultType, on one of the classes that inherits from the base interface, to mark it as the default one that's going to appear on the editor the first time the user sees it.
+You can use the attribute SelectImplementationDefaultType, on one of the classes that inherits from the base interface/class, to mark it as the default one that's going to appear on the editor the first time the user sees it.
 ```csharp
 [System.Serializable]
 [SelectImplementationDefaultType]